danielseussler/zindi-earlylearning-py/README.md

 This repository contains the replication files for the Zindi Competition DataDrive 2030 Early Learning Predictors.
 For this task, I tune and fit a LightGBM [6] model.
 The local explainability of model predictions is given through Shap values [12].
 Global model sensitivity to changes in features is provided via feature shuffling.
 Note: the Shap and sensitivity metrics provided should *not* be interpreted causally as this requires a causal framework.
 This is a purely predictive modelling approach (and competition) and the models should therefore be understood as such.

-Alternatively, an exploratory modelling approach such as in [2, 5] with variable selection controls [8, 9] would be interesting to explore further.
+Alternatively, an exploratory modelling approach such as in [2, 5] with variable selection controls [8, 9] would be interesting to explore.
 Also, counterfactual explainability as in [11].

 For the competition see here: [https://zindi.africa/competitions/datadrive2030-early-learning-predictors-challenge](https://zindi.africa/competitions/datadrive2030-early-learning-predictors-challenge).